calebHankins/join-hero/README.md

 # JOIN-HERO
 _Not the hero we wanted, but the one that we deserved._

-Transform DDL that describes keys (foreign, primary and unique) into partnerApps join metadata that can be ingested by various and sundry partnerApps to link relational tables and views.
+Transform DDL that describes keys (foreign, primary and unique) into join metadata that can be ingested by various and sundry downstream processes to link relational tables and views.

 - [JOIN-HERO](#join-hero)
   - [Exporting DDL from the Datamodel](#exporting-ddl-from-the-datamodel)